Why Should I Use Free Trials in Project Management Software?

 - An opt-out free trial

-An opt-out free trial requires payment information up front before you can access the software.
+An opt-out free trial requires payment information upfront before you can access the software.
 This model typically starts automatically billing you at the end of the trial period if you don’t cancel your subscription by then.

-As a user, and potential purchaser, an opt-in free trial carries the least amount of risk.
+As a user and potential purchaser, an opt-in free trial carries the least amount of risk.
 With an opt-out model, if you forget to cancel before the trial end date, you’re automatically billed.
 In addition, some companies make the cancellation process needlessly difficult.
 Because of the much lower barrier to entry, more people tend to be willing to engage in opt-in free trials.

-Many free trial periods only last 14–30 days, which is not a lot of time to fully test out a new project management software.
+Many free trial periods only last 14–30 days, which is not a lot of time to fully test a new project management software.
 The following tips can help you get the most out of your free trial so that you can adequately assess the software before having to decide whether it’s worth investing in.

-- Involve your team.
-Involving your project team in the free trial has a number of advantages.
+- Involve your team: Involving your project team in the free trial has a number of advantages.
 It cuts down on testing time, as each team member can test a group of features or functions.
-It also allows you to receive multiple viewpoints to ensure all the important aspects of the software were considered.
+It also allows you to receive multiple viewpoints to ensure all the important aspects of the software are considered.
 Plus, when you involve people in the evaluation process, you can achieve greater buy-in and adoption of the system.

-- Use real data.
-It can be tempting to populate the software with dummy data or fake projects and tasks in order to test it, but the best way to test the system works is to use real data.
+- Use real data: It can be tempting to populate the software with dummy data or fake projects and tasks in order to test it, but the best way to test if the system works is to use real data.
 Using real data from your business ensures that the software will work with your unique requirements and not just simplified scenarios.

-- Test integrations.
-If the software offers integrations with other tools and applications you use, you should connect them to see how easily they work together.
+- Test integrations: If the software offers integrations with other tools and applications you use, you should connect them to see how easily they work together.
 The goal is to see whether the system can support how you work today or if it will require process changes.
 Think about how you work today and compare your flow to what the system can do for you.
 Does it make your everyday work easier?

-- Check out the resources.
-If a software solution was amazing, but the support staff was horrendous, would you still invest in it?
-Most people will likely say no. Therefore, as part of your free trial, it’s important to check out the vendor’s support resources, including live support, knowledge centers, community forums, and any other available resources.
+- Check out the resources: If a software solution was amazing, but the support staff was horrendous, would you still invest in it?
+Most people will likely say no. Therefore, as part of your free trial, it’s important to check out the vendor’s support resources, including live support, knowledge centers, community forums, and other available resources.